SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0805 GMT

 --------------------------------

-India's benchmark 10-year bond yield up 2 basis points at 8.80 percent, as investors are wary of taking large bets ahead of the upcoming first-half borrowing schedule due to be released on Friday.
+India's benchmark 10-year bond yield up 15 basis points at 8.95 percent, hitting three-month high, as hopes of open market purchases of bonds receded further and the market continued to price in fewer chances of a rate cut going forward.

 RUPEE